lhvuong11/lhvuong/index.md

 Welcome to my (Linda Vuong's) GitHub website!

 This website consists of my work as a student.
 I'm glad you chose to stay and take your time cruising through the website!
-Times have been rough lately with new strains of COVID-19 and the recent cases of Monkeypox.
-I hope you're all healthy and doing well!
+I hope you're all healthy and doing well as times have been rough lately with new variants of COVID-19 and the recent tradegy in Itaewon.

   ---
   ![Image](linkedin.jpg)